 sim(mdl) open_system([mdl '/I//O'])

--->Converting the "Model.Plant" property to state-space. -->Assuming output disturbance added to measured output channel #1 is integrated white noise. -->The "Model.Noise" property is empty.
+-->Converting the "Model.Plant" property to state-space. -->Assuming output disturbance added to measured output #1 is integrated white noise. -->"Model.Noise" is empty.
 Assuming white noise on each measured output.

 Simulate Model at Command Line

 Specify the initial state of the plant and controller.

 x = zeros(size(B,1),1); xmpc = mpcstate(mpcobj);

 Store the closed-loop output, manipulated variable, and state trajectories of the MPC controller in arrays

 YY = ; UU = ; XX = ;